-We do not currently own or operate any large-scale manufacturing facilities.
-Although we built small-scale manufacturing facilities to produce drug substance to support certain of our pre-clinical studies and certain of our Phase 1 clinical studies, we rely on third parties to manufacture all of our product candidates.
+We rely on third parties to manufacture all of our product candidates.
 We have entered into a clinical supply agreement with Regeneron to manufacture and supply rilonacept for our clinical trials.
 Regeneron has also agreed to provide commercial drug material until at least the later of four years after U.S. marketing approval or seven years after the effective date of the agreement.

 We believe that we have sufficient quantities of drug substance to supply our planned Phase 2 clinical trial of mavrilimumab for the treatment of GCA.
 We also acquired a certain amount of finished mavrilimumab drug product that we plan to use in this clinical trial, and we intend to enter into a fill/finish supply agreement with a contract manufacturing organization, or CMO, to produce additional finished mavrilimumab drug product from our current inventory of drug substance.
-We plan to transfer the manufacturing process of mavrilimumab to, and enter into an agreement with, a CMO to produce mavrilimumab drug substance beyond our existing inventory for other clinical trials, including any Phase 3 clinical trial, and eventual commercialization of mavrilimumab, if approved.
+We plan to identify and enter into an agreement with a CMO to produce mavrilimumab drug substance beyond our existing inventory for any further clinical trials and eventual commercialization of mavrilimumab, if approved.
 There are certain components, for example, media and feed, used to produce our current mavrilimumab inventory that we will not use in our future manufacturing process.
 We and any CMO that we enter into agreement with to manufacture mavrilimumab will need to find alternative components to replace the media and feed that had been used by MedImmune to date in the manufacture of mavrilimumab.